nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 444
 00:27:18,543 --> 00:27:23,659
-[SPEAKER_05]: probably because we may have to take this offline to bubble this up.
+[SPEAKER_05]: This is probably because we may have to take this offline to bubble this up, higher up.

 445
 00:27:23,639 --> 00:27:27,793